 - You begin identifying steps you need to take to make the desired improvement.

-- You begin to assess what exactly you need to have and do in order to accomplish those steps.
+- You begin to assess what you need to have and do to accomplish those steps.

 - You begin to plot out the timeline for effecting this positive change.